GreyHatBeard/m365-etiquette/docs/By-service/teams.md

 - Add an HR representative as an Owner of the Private Channel
 - Store files in the Private Channel that the employee is allowed to access
-- Communicate in the Private Channel in relation to objectives and HR activities I need to be able to manage tasks using Planner
+- Communicate in the Private Channel in relation to objectives and HR activities

+## Limitations of Private Channels

+I need to be able to manage tasks using Planner
-- Create a standard Channel as Private Channels do not support Planner I need to be able to create and manage Microsoft Forms and Power Automate Flows and share them with my team
+- Create a standard Channel as **Private Channels do not support Planner**

+I need to be able to create and manage Microsoft Forms and Power Automate Flows and share them with my team
-- Create a standard Channel as Private Channels do not support group ownership of Microsoft Forms and Power Automate Flows I need to be able to schedule meetings in a Channel and record them
+- Create a standard Channel as **Private Channels do not support group ownership of Microsoft Forms and Power Automate Flows**

+I need to be able to schedule meetings in a Channel and record them
-- Create a standard Channel as meetings cannot be scheduled to Private Channel
+- Create a standard Channel as **meetings cannot be scheduled to Private Channel**

 ## Channels